 One in eight people involved in medical negligence file a malpractice claim.
 The media suggests medical errors are rare occurrences.
 In reality, medical errors are common.
 The Journal of Patient Safety in 2013 revealed medial errors are the third-leading cause of death in America, trailing only heart disease and cancer.
 Between 210,000 and 440,000 hospital patients each year suffer a preventable harm in hospitals that contribute to death.
 Most Americans are unaware medical errors occur frequently in hospitals and clinics.
 Despite the massive number of medical injuries, medical malpractice lawsuits are uncommon.
 In reality, they constitute only three percent of the civil tort caseload.

-At Buchanan Firm, our combined legal-medical team has decades of experience handling medical malpractice cases.
+At Buchanan Firm, our team of Michigan medical malpractice lawyers has decades of experience handling medical malpractice cases.
 We also have medical professionals on staff to talk with you and review your claim.
 We quickly and efficiently assess the medical facts and take immediate action to protect your rights.
 We are patients’ advocates, and will successfully convince you legal action for medical negligence is fair and just, contrary to common misguided “frivolous” misconceptions.